 We're pleased to present to you our Annual Drinking Water Quality Report, also known as the Consumer Confidence Report.
-This report, a requirement of the 1996 amendments to the Safe Drinking Water Act, is designed to inform you about the water quality and services we deliver to you every day.
+This report, a requirement of the 1996 amendments to the Safe Drinking Water Act, is designed to inform you about the quality water and services we deliver to you every day.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
-We hope to help you to understand the continual efforts we make to improve the water treatment process and protect our water resources.
-Our staff and Board of Water Commissioners are committed to ensuring the quality of your water.
+We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
+We are committed to ensuring the quality of your water.